molbiodiv/gaiatracker/README.md

 # gaiatracker
-This keeps track of the rechability status of any IP and pushes changes to a webhook URL.
+This keeps track of the reachability status of any IP and pushes changes to a webhook URL.

 ## Installation
 npm/node.js is required, as well as some additional node packages.
 Just use the package.json for initialization and installing dependencies.